HerrMuellerluedenscheid/abedeto/README.md

     abedeto download

 to start querying IRIS, Geofon and BGR data centers for available array data.
-Optionally, the frequency response information can be downloaded, too by appending ``--get-responses`` but this takes much longer, then.
+Optionally, the frequency response information can be downloaded, too by appending ``--get-responses``.

 *Abedeto* can do beamforming.
 Run